fabricjs/fabricjs.github.io/src/tsdocs/classes/Ellipse.md

  **centeredRotation**: `boolean`

-When true, this object will use center point as the origin of transformation when being rotated via the controls.
-<b>Backwards incompatibility note:</b> This property replaces "centerTransform" (Boolean).
+When `true` the object will rotate on its center.
+When `false` will rotate around the origin point defined by originX and originY.
+The value of this property is IGNORED during a transform if the canvas has already centeredRotation set to `true`
+The object method `rotate` will always consider this property and never the canvas's one.

 **`Since`**